bradhead/jpa_oidc_fhir_server/README.md

 oauth.token.name=X-Access-Token
 oauth.token.prefix=MYTOKEN
 ```
-Will cause the server to look in the header `X-Access-Token` for a token with a prefix of `MYTOKEN`.
-This is useful if the server is to be run behind a proxy which does not pass BEARER tokens directly.
+will cause the server to look in the header `X-Access-Token` for a token with a prefix of `MYTOKEN`.
+This is useful if the server is to be run behind a proxy which does not pass BEARER tokens directly or if a custom authentication scheme is used.
+The token must still be a valid OAUTH2 access token.

 ### MySql configuration